eddyerburgh/blog/_posts/2016-10-30-run-a-node-script-with-windows-task-scheduler.md

 This might look cryptic to you, but it's just a list of commands for the computer to carry out.

-`-i` sets the shell to run in <a href="https://www.gnu.org/software/bash/manual/html_node/Interactive-Shells.html#Interactive-Shells">interactive shell mode</a>.
+`-i` sets the shell to run in <a rel="noopener" href="https://www.gnu.org/software/bash/manual/html_node/Interactive-Shells.html#Interactive-Shells">interactive shell mode</a>.

 `-c` sets it to execute the first non option argument passed to it, then exit.
 So in our example it'll execute the node command.